Member Organizing and Leadership Development

-Our team meets individually with farmers to listen, build trust, understand what matters most, and invite them to become change-makers.
+At the heart of this program is one-on-one connection.
+Our organizers meet individually with farmers to listen, build trust, understand what matters most, and invite them into leadership.
 These conversations are where relationships begin, issues emerge, and momentum builds.

 WHAT IS A CAUCUS?